Srikanth-Pusapati/DetoxDemo/README.md

  "mocha": "^5.2.0",
  "react-native-scripts": "1.14.0",
  "react-test-renderer": "16.3.1"
+#Global Installations
+  "Node":8.11.3
+  "exp":55.0.5

  #Execution using
- $npm install  //make sure all the dependencies are installed
+ $ npm install  //make sure all the dependencies are installed
  $ exp start

  In another terminal